kuyio/orb_template/README.md

 ### Expressions

-`ORB` supports Ruby expressions in the code through double curly-braces (mustachy syntax).
+`ORB` supports Ruby expressions in the code through double curly-braces (mustache-like syntax).
 The code inside the curly-braces will be evaluated at render time, and the result will be HTML-safe escaped and inserted into the output.:

 ```html
 <div id="page-banner" class="banner" aria-role="alert">